Gautierpicon/Gautierpicon/README.md

 # Hi, I'm Gautier! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

 ## 🚀 About Me
-I'm a 16 year old high school student.
+I'm a French🇫🇷 16 year old high school student.
 I'm particularly interested in marketing, human psychology, how social networks work, open-source, personal data management by GAFAM, Linux, interface design and computer science.

 In code, I'm mainly learning the frontend in order to improve my web development skills.

 ## 🛠 Skills
 I know Html, Css and the basics of JavaScript.
 I'm currently deepening my knowledge of the Astro and React frameworks.
 And I'd like to learn VueJs and GoLang in the future.